HeJian151004/get_homology/README.md

 # Installation
-1. The script needs to run on the Windows platform
+1.The script needs to run on the Windows platform

-2. Python3 environments are required for scripts https://www.python.org/downloads/
+2.Python3 environments are required for scripts https://www.python.org/downloads/

 3.python3-numpy module are required for scripts